Gitorious-backup/gitorious-docker/README.md

     ./gitoriousctl ssh

 You can look at the `gitoriousctl` script to get familiar with managing the container.
-Also feel free to adjust the values in it until you're happy with your setup.
+Also feel free to adjust the values in it (ports, directory paths) until you're happy with your setup.

 Also, see [documentation of the docker run command](http://docs.docker.io/en/latest/commandline/cli/#run) for additional